 Outcome measures have been identified for all actions which are proposed to be the primary method for monitoring progress on climate change objectives and targets.
-These indicators will be reviewed annually to ensure they are fit for purpose to monitor progress on actions for the life span of the strategy.
-Progress will be reported to and monitored by the Policy and Resources Committee.
+These indicators will be reviewed annually to ensure they are fit for purpose to monitor progress on actions for the lifespan of the strategy.
+Progress will be reported to and monitored by the appropriate Council Committee.